ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/programming-projects/number-comparison.md

 ## Running Checks

-If you study the source code in the `pyproject.toml` file you will see that it includes the following section that specifies different executable tasks like `lint`.
+If you study the source code in the `pyproject.toml` file you will see that it includes a section that specifies different executable tasks like `lint`.
 If you are in the `compare` directory that contains the `pyproject.toml` file and the `poetry.lock` file, the tasks in this section make it easy to run commands like `poetry run task lint` to automatically run all of the linters